-How should I format my CV?
-Our tips on best CV formats for 2019
+How Should I Format My CV?
+Our Tips on Best CV Formats for 2020

-We recently came across an article in The Wall Street Journal entitled “Résumés Are Starting to Look Like Instagram—and Sometimes Even Tinder.”
+Last year, we came across an article in The Wall Street Journal titled “Résumés Are Starting to Look Like Instagram—and Sometimes Even Tinder.”

-We often get questions from our clients about the best CV format to use and wanted to share our insights on the topic.
+Given that we often get questions from our clients about the best CV format to use, we wanted to share our insights on the topic.

 Based on the (predominantly negative) reactions that we’ve seen from recruiters with regard to graphic CVs, we strongly recommend playing it safe.